Canada One Mining (CVE:CONE) Stock Price Up 66.7% – Here’s Why

-Canada One Mining Corp.
-(CVE:CONE – Get Free Report)’s stock price was up 66.7% during trading on Friday .
+Shares of Canada One Mining Corp.
+(CVE:CONE – Get Free Report) shot up 66.7% during mid-day trading on Thursday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 412,460 shares were traded during mid-day trading, an increase of 1,250% from the average daily volume of 30,563 shares.
+412,460 shares were traded during trading, an increase of 1,393% from the average session volume of 27,634 shares.
 The stock had previously closed at C$0.02.

 Canada One Mining Company Profile